Bartlett Woman Facing Thousands In Fines For Housing Squirrels Says Removing Them Violates State Law

 “I really feel like I’m being harassed,” she said.
 “I have no control over the wildlife.
 I just enjoy watching it.”

 The village maintains it is simply trying to protect other Bartlett residents who complained about damage caused by squirrels.
+They blame Szenda for attracting those squirrels.

-The village acknowledges Szenda would be in violation of state law if she removed the box now, but it won’t drop its case, saying the matter will be handled at a hearing next week.
+The village acknowledged Szenda would be in violation of state law if she removed the box now, but it won’t drop its case.
+It said the matter will be handled at a hearing next week.